WE ARE ESSENTIAL SERVICES: OPEN FOR ONSITE ACU, CHIRO, FST, MASSAGE & PHYSIO

-Our physiotherapist is also trained in Pelvic Floor Physiotherapy.
-Although pelvic dysfunciton predominantly affects females, up to 16% of males suffer as well.
+Pelvic Floor Physiotherapy.
+Although pelvic dysfunction predominantly affects females, up to 16% of males suffer as well.
 Symptoms include pelvic pain, pressure, pain during sex, incontinence, incomplete emptying, and visible organ protrusion.
 Tissues surrounding the pelvic organs may have increased or decreased sensitivity or irritation resulting in pelvic pain.

 Pelvic Floor Dysfunction can be caused by:

 1. HYPOTONICITY (Weak pelvic floor muscles): contributing to stress incontinence, urge incontinence and pelvic organ prolapse.
 Incontinence is NOT a normal part of aging